Telavåg: North Sea Maritime Museum

 The North Sea Maritime Museum in Telavåg (Nordsjøfartmuseet i Televåg) opened on 26 April 1998.
 It is a modern building with a cinema theater seating 100 people and a conference room.
 The permanent exhibition of the North Sea Traffic Museum deals with the Telavåg tragedy.
-The museum also exhibits the North Sea Traffic and features Leif Larsen, who as a central person in this traffic that became known as "Shetland-Larsen".
+The museum also exhibits the North Sea Traffic and features Leif Larsen, who was a central person in this traffic that became known as "Shetland-Larsen".